10 Great Waterfall Hikes near Multnomah Falls

 The hike at Latourell Falls connects two incredible waterfalls along Latourell Creek.
 The first is majestic Latourell Falls, which plunges 224 feet over a lichen-adorned basalt cliff.
 You’ll find a viewpoint for the falls only a few steps away from the parking lot.
 From here, you can take the loop trail to explore the base of Latourell Falls, remarkable for the basalt columns that make up the cliff near its base.
 These columns suggest that basaltic lava cooled evenly as it hardened into rock.

-The trail continues to reach Upper Latourell Falls, a lovely 2-tiered waterfall that plunges over a smaller but equally intriguing basalt cliff.
+The trail continues to Upper Latourell Falls, a lovely two-tiered waterfall that plunges over a smaller but equally intriguing basalt cliff.
 Upper Latourell Falls is easier to explore up close and you can get behind the falls if you tread carefully over some slippery rocks.
 After admiring the waterfall, cross the footbridge in front of Upper Latourell Falls and take the return trail that follows Latourell Creek along its other side.
 This hike is a good place to spot trillium blooms in late spring.

 2. Bridal Veil Falls